nettofarah/talks/tdc_2015/polo/content.md

 -->

 ---
+class: fake-middle
-# Some Consequences
+# Some Consequences of Inconsistent Data

-- Bugs will begin to show up
+---
+class: fake-middle
+# 🐛🐞

+---
+class: fake-middle
+# Misalignment
-- Misaligment (I'm talking about the screen)
+I'm talking about the 💻

+---
+class: fake-middle
-- Form validation will go crazy
+# Form validation going nuts 🌰

+---
+class: fake-middle
-- Special Characters :S
+# Special Characters 😖

 <!--
 Bugs will begin to show up.
 Elements will not look well aligned on the screen,